tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   <img src="{{ site.url }}/img/aitvuup2/05-working-hud.png" class="fullwidth" />
 </figure>

-Remove the `Debug.Log` line in the "Vectors" script, now that it is no longer necessary.
+Remove the `Debug.Log` line in the "Vectors" script now that it is no longer necessary.

 ## Acceleration

-The `Update` function adds the sum total of the all vectors acting on Nyan Cat to the feline's previous location.
+The `velocity` represents the sum total of the all vectors acting on Nyan Cat.
+With each iteration of the `Update` function, it is recalculated and added to the feline's previous location.
 No matter how many forces are included, the same principle applies.
-Consider, for example, a scenario with updrafts, thrusters, propellers, and afterburners:
+Consider, for example, a scenario with additional updrafts, thrusters, propellers, and afterburners:

 {% highlight js %}
   ...